Ostend: 20th century

 Ostend was once again a target at the start of World War II by both the Axis and Allied powers.
 The city would face repeated bombing raids by the Luftwaffe during the German invasion of Belgium on 10 May 1940, destroying significant parts of the historic coastline in the process.
 As early as 13 and 15 May, German bombs fell in the evening and night around Fort Napoleon and the water tower in the Vuurtorenwijk.
 On the 17th of May more bombs were dropped, with the freight station on the Istanbul quay being hit as a result.
 Around this time, the fear that Ostend would be bombed heavily by the Luftwaffe started to form, prompting many to flee the city by boat to England or France.
 The 21st of May was the scene of another air raid on Ostend, causing big fires as a result.
-One of such fires was at Hotel Splendid on the corner of the Kemmelbergstraat.
+One of such fires was at Hotel Splendid.
 The beach hotel of Ostend was hit by three German bombs on the 24th of May.
 The hotel was used as a hospital and killed over 50 Belgian soldiers after a massive fire broke out.
-The next day, the 25th of May, another German bombing raid was carried out.
-At around 08:00 in the morning, incindiary and bisance bombs were dropped on the city, causing around 3 to 4 fires and killing 12 civilians as a result.
+The next day, the 25 May, another German bombing raid was carried out.
+At around 08:00 in the morning, incindiary and brisance bombs were dropped on the city, causing around three to four fires and killing 12 civilians as a result.
 The last bombing raid on the 27th of May ended up completely destroying the city hall of Ostend at the Wapenplein as well as the city archive and paintings created by James Ensor and Léon Spilliaert.
-In total, the bombing raids between the 21st until the 27th of May caused over 75 deaths of civilians and soldiers in the city.
+In total, the bombing raids between the 21 and 27 May caused over 75 deaths of civilians and soldiers in the city.
 After the German bombings stopped in May 1940, Allied bombings started in June of that year.
 The Royal Air Force repeatedly targeted the city due to British fears that Germany would use the strategic coastal city for a German invasion of England.
 As a result, more civilians died and even more of the coastline and inner city, as well as the harbour, ended up being damaged or destroyed.